dillir07/blog-articles/genetic algorithm TSP/article.md

 # Genetic Algorithm
-Genetic algorithm (GA) is a type of algorithm inspired by the process of natural section to generate high-quality solutions to problems, which otherwise would be too difficult to solve.
+Genetic algorithm (GA) is a type of algorithm inspired by the process of natural selection to generate high-quality solutions to problems, which otherwise would be too difficult to solve.

 # Travelling Salesman Problem
 Travelling Salesman Problem or TSP for short, is a infamous problem where a travelling sales person has to travel various cities with known distance and return to the origin city in the shortest time/path possible.